Lucifer1811/DocConvo/README.md

 ## Usage

+0. create a .env file and add the hugging face api token in the following format:

+    ```
+    HUGGINGFACEHUB_API_TOKEN=your_api_token
+    ```

-1. Run the application:
+2. Run the application:

     ```bash
     streamlit run your app.py
     ```

-2. Open your web browser and navigate to the provided local URL.
+3. Open your web browser and navigate to the provided local URL.

-3. Upload PDF documents and start asking questions.
+4. Upload PDF documents and start asking questions.

 ## LangChain Integration